swiftlang/swift-evolution/proposals/0243a-single-quoted-character-literals.md

 We propose to adopt the `'x'` syntax for all textual literal types up to and including `ExtendedGraphemeClusterLiteral`, but not including `StringLiteral`.
 These literals will be used to express `Character`, `Unicode.Scalar`, and types like `UTF16.CodeUnit` in the standard library.
 These literals would have a default type of `Character`, as `Character` is the preferred element type of `String`.

 Use of single quotes for character/scalar literals is precedented in other languages, including C, Objective-C, C++, Java, Elm, and Rust, although different languages have slightly differing ideas about what a “character” is.
 We choose to use the single quote syntax specifically because it reinforces the notion that strings and character values are different: the former is a sequence, the later is an element.
 Character types also don’t support string literal interpolation, which is another reason to move away from double quotes.

+### Single quotes in Swift, a historical perspective

+In Swift 1.0, single quotes were reserved for some yet-to-be determined syntactical purpose.
+Since then, pretty much all of the things that might have used single quotes have already found homes in other parts of the Swift syntactical space:

+- syntax for [multi-line string literals](https://github.com/apple/swift-evolution/blob/master/proposals/0168-multi-line-string-literals.md) uses triple quotes (`"""`)

+- string interpolation syntax uses standard double quote syntax.

+- raw-mode string literals settled into the `#""#` syntax.

+- In current discussions around [regex literals](https://forums.swift.org/t/string-update/7398/6), most people seem to prefer slashes (`/`).

+Given that, and the desire for lightweight syntax for single chararcter syntax, and the precedent in other languages for characters, it is natural to use single quotes for this purpose.

 ## Detailed design